saiteja21/azure-docs/articles/billing/billing-azurestudents-subscription-disabled.md

 ## Your credit has expired

 Your Azure for Students credit expires at the end of 12 months.
 Once your credit expires, Azure disables your subscription.
-To continue using Azure services, you must upgrade your subscription to a Pay-As-You-Go subscription by contacting [Azure support](https://portal.azure.com/?#blade/Microsoft_Azure_Support/HelpAndSupportBlade) and providing your credit card information.
+To continue using Azure services, you must upgrade your subscription to a Pay-As-You-Go subscription by contacting [Azure support](https://portal.azure.com/?#blade/Microsoft_Azure_Support/HelpAndSupportBlade) and by updating your payment method on Azure Accounts portal [Add, update, or remove a credit or debit card for Azure](https://docs.microsoft.com/en-us/azure/billing/billing-how-to-change-credit-card).
 After you upgrade, Azure charges you pay-as-you-go rates for any services you are using.

 ## You have accidentally canceled your subscription